 The Spider’s Web Children and Youth Empowerment Centre was founded by Spider Jones, Canadian journalist, author, and former professional boxer, to provide a safe environment for at-risk youth in Toronto’s Black Creek community, one of the city’s most diverse and underserved neighbourhoods.

 After previously providing funding to completely renovate and modernize the facility and provide nutrition and additional after-school programs for the children, in 2017 Sentry renewed our support by providing an additional $150,000 donation to cover the Centre’s operational and programming costs for the year.
+Sentry also donated 20 laptops that are being used in the Centre’s after-school programs.

 The Centre provides important after school support to local young people and offers them mentoring in math, literacy, drama, public speaking, music and boxing.
 It also empowers participants to be active and healthy, show community spirit, make friends and develop lasting leadership skills.